-Over 4,000 middle- and high-school-aged youth are entrusted to the care of New York City through the foster care system, and approximately 600-700 age out of the system each year without a consistent adult to rely on.
+Nearly 3,000 middle- and high-school-aged youth are entrusted to the care of New York City through the foster care system, and approximately 500-600 age out of the system each year without a consistent adult to rely on.

-Providing foster youth access to long-term coaching and robust academic, career development, and independent living supports is a proven strategy for increasing graduation rates and post-secondary enrollment, preventing system involvement, and helping youth get on a pathway to becoming self-sufficient, successful adults.
-At two NY foster care agencies that have already implemented similar comprehensive programs, nearly 90% of participants who are 21 years old have a high school diploma or equivalency, significantly higher than that of the population who cannot access these supports.
-However, this coaching model currently only reaches 12% of NYC foster youth.
+Providing foster youth access to long-term coaching and robust academic, career development, and independent living supports is a proven strategy for increasing graduation rates and post-secondary enrollment, preventing system involvement, and helping youth get on a pathway to becoming successful adults.
+At two NY foster care agencies that have already implemented similar comprehensive programs, over 90% of participants achieve a high school diploma or equivalency by age 26, significantly higher than that of the population who cannot access these supports.